 Sacred Heart of Jesus School History

-During the early years of the school's history, a vision of educating the whole person emerged and became a hallmark of education at Sacred Heart of Jesus School.
-The staff of the school aimed to assist the students in discovering their unique gifts and talents.
+During the early years of the school's history, the hallmark of a SHJS education was the development of the whole person.
 The educational program focused on the development of students as spiritual, intellectual, artistic and social persons created in the image and likeness of God.
 Through their gifts and talents, students were then encouraged to contribute to the Church and society by putting their skills at the service of their neighbors.

 In 1924 the Christian Brothers of Ireland were invited to start a boys' division of SHJS.
 Soon, the school became the largest elementary school on the west side of Manhattan.
 It would not be until the mid 1960's that the boys' and girls' divisions would be merged into one school.

 The Sisters of Charity extended their mission of education to children who were developmentally delayed or had special needs.
 In 1957, special education classes opened at the school.
 Thirty years later, in 1987, SHJS became home to The Cooke Foundation for Special Education.